 Withdrawal Feature Hardship Withdrawal Age 591⁄2 or Older Withdrawal Withdrawal Eligibility Only active participants are eligible for hardship withdrawals.
 You must be a participant in this Plan for at least three years to be eligible to take a hardship withdrawal.
 Only active participants are eligible for age 591⁄2 withdrawals.
 You must be at least age 591⁄2 to request this withdrawal.
+Withdrawal Amount

-Withdrawal Am ount Accounts Available for Withdrawal and Maximum Amount The gross amount of the withdrawal must be a minimum of \$2,000.
+Withdrawal Feature Hardship Withdrawal Age 591⁄2 or Older Withdrawal Accounts Available for Withdrawal and Maximum Amount The gross amount of the withdrawal must be a minimum of \$2,000.
 The withdrawal cannot exceed 50% of the Profit Sharing Account (contributions made on or after February 1, 2010 with associated gains and losses) after any processing fee, if any, has been deducted.
 Hardship withdrawals require that you have an immediate and heavy financial need and the hardship withdrawal is in an amount up to the amount of the need.
 Specifically, the financial need must be due to any one or more of the following reasons: Medical care expenses (incurred or necessary in the future) for you or your dependent.
 Medical Care expenses include expenses for the diagnosis, cure, mitigation, treatment or prevention of disease, as well as for transportation primarily for and essential to this medical care.
 Tuition and related educational fees for the next 12 months for post-secondary education for you or your dependent.
 Related educational fees include fees, books, equipment required for and courses of instruction and room and board.
+Students loans are not eligible.
 Down payment and other costs directly related to the purchase of your primary residence (excluding mortgage payments).
 Payments to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence.
-Payments for burial or funeral expenses for the participant's deceased parent, spouse, children, or dependents.
+Please note that this provision is limited to one distribution in each 24-month period.
+An eviction notice or foreclosure lawsuit must have been received by the Participant's deceased parent, spouse, children, or dependents.
+Expenses incurred as a result of a natural disaster as defined by FEMA, provided that the Participant's principal residence or principal place of employment at the time of the disaster was located in the disaster area.
 Entire Profit Sharing Account; any Money Purchase Account is not available for withdrawal.
-One (1) withdrawal every Six (6) consecutive months.

-Withdrawal Feature Hardship Withdrawal Age 591⁄2 or Older Withdrawal Withdrawal Fe atures Meet Requirements A distribution will be deemed necessary to satisfy your immediate and heavy financial need if the Trustees rely on your written representation that the need cannot be relieved by any of the following: Through disbursement or compensation by insurance or otherwise, By reasonable liquidation of your assets (or those of your spouse or minor children) to the extent such liquidation does not create a financial hardship, By making other withdrawals or nontaxable loans (including Hardship Loans and General Purpose Loans) from all plans in which you participate, or By borrowing from commercial sources on reasonable commercial terms.
+Withdrawal Feature Hardship Withdrawal Age 591⁄2 or Older Withdrawal Withdrawal Fea atures Meet Requirements A distribution will be deemed necessary to satisfy your immediate and heavy financial need if the Trustees rely on your written representation that the need cannot be relieved by any of the following: Through disbursement or compensation by insurance or otherwise, By reasonable liquidation of your assets (or those of your spouse or minor children) to the extent such liquidation does not create a financial hardship, By making other withdrawals or nontaxable loans (including Hardship Loans and General Purpose Loans) from all plans in which you participate, or By borrowing from commercial sources on reasonable commercial terms.
 Attained age 591⁄2.